skypjack/entt/docs/md/entity.md

 words, a listener is provided with the registry that triggered the notification and the entity affected by the change, in addition to the newly created instance.<br/>
-The function type of a listener for the destruction signal is the same, except for the `Component` parameter:
+The function type of a listener to be notified about changes is the same of that of the construction signal.
+The one the destruction signal is also similar, except for the `Component` parameter:

 ```cpp
 void(registry &, entt::entity);